Bob Corker Was A Trump Enabler Until He Saw A Chance Of Global War

 A month later, Corker was back on television, urging Republicans who refused to endorse Trump to “just chill.”
 He claimed that he saw “a great deal of evolution taking place” with the brash and ego-driven presumptive GOP nominee, who was 70 years old at the time.

 Corker’s campaign comments came at a critical moment for Trump’s candidacy.
-His blessing helped assuage skeptical members of the establishment wing of the Republican Party, and kneecapped organized opposition within the GOP, known as the “Never Trump” movement.
+Corker, a mainstream Republican who has stood up to his party in the past, helped Trump assuage skeptical members of the GOP establishment wing, and kneecapped organized opposition within the party known as the “Never Trump” movement.

 That summer, Corker briefly entertained the idea of being Trump’s running mate.
 Like Trump, Corker spent most of his life in business ― acquiring two of the largest real estate companies in Chattanooga in the 2000s.
 He is among the wealthiest members of Congress.
 Corker took himself out of the running for the vice presidential job, however, after a lackluster audition at a July 2016 campaign stop in Raleigh, North Carolina.